This post is also available in: Svenska

 In Sweden, one of the penicillins Amoxil (amoxicillin) or Penicillin VK (phenoxymethylpenicillin) is given.
 They help against the most common pneumonia bacteria, pneumococcus.
 Vaccines against certain types of pneumococcus (the most aggressive) have also been included in the vaccination program in Sweden since 2009.
 However, there are many pneumococcal types that the vaccine does not help against, which can also cause pneumonia.

 Pneumonia caused by viruses cannot be treated with antibiotics.
 In most cases, the common cold and flu viruses cause fairly mild pneumonia.
-They are best treated like the cold, so plenty of rest, warmth, fluid and perhaps aspirin.
+They are best treated like the cold, so plenty of rest, warmth, fluid and perhaps paracetamol.